sagemath/trac_to_gh/Issue 1019.md

 }
 ```

-Changing assignee from boothby to was.
+Changing assignee from boothby to @williamstein.